couchbaselabs/cbgb/docs/features.md

 readers and writers to not block each other, even if they have long operations (such as a slow range scan).

-## Bucket hibernation
+## File descriptor limits

-This software supports a configurable amount of time before it closes the file descriptors that are held by an unaccessed bucket.
+This software has an internal file service API which limits the number of open file descriptors that will be used.
 This helps support high multi-tenancy.

 ## Time interval compaction